schafezp/karmabot/README.md

 - [ ] Add time field to telegram_message
 - [ ] Add icon for the karmabot bot
 - [ ] Fix users without username being reported as "NaN"
+- [ ] Make sure transactions are used properly throughout to rollback faulty partial data

 Database Functions: